 Postpone and worry less

-Whilst the inner critic will never be your friend, one piece of advice we often give out is to minimise its impact by using a technique based in Cognitive Behavioural Therapy.
+Whilst the inner critic will never be your friend, you can minimise its impact by using a technique based in Cognitive Behavioural Therapy.
 The technique has four elements to it:

 The first step towards managing your writing anxieties is to identify them.
 You can’t manage what you don’t know is there.
 Some people find it helpful to keep a diary or write these down in a notebook.
 When you start to feel anxious about your writing capture your concerns.
 What are you anxious about?
 How do they make you feel?
 For some writers, the simple act of tracking can be a liberating experience as this already creates a sense of control over emotions that can feel overwhelming.

 Can you solve your hypothetical worry with a practical action?
 Think about how you can address them by taking an action of some kind.
 For example, if you’re concerned that ‘you’re not good enough’ how could you find out whether this is accurate?
 How could you address this worry?
 Are there any practical actions you can take?
 If you can’t think of any practical actions you could be taking – this is a hypothetical worry not a practical one.
 So with that in mind…

 If hypothetical worries remain, accept them, but then park them.
 Parking does not mean ignoring your worries, brushing them under the carpet or trying really hard to forget about them.
 It means acknowledging them but moving past them – if you can’t find a practical solution.
 One way to do this is to postpone hypothetical worries to your ‘worry time’.
 Choose a particular time and place in your day and reserve 20 minutes to dedicate to worrying – this is your ‘worry period’.
 When ‘what if?’ worries crop up, don’t ignore them but don’t dwell on them either.
-Note them down, reserve them for later and park them for your worry period and think about them then – don’t let them derail you in the present.
+Note them down, reserve them for later and park them for your worry period.
+Think about them then – don’t let them derail you in the present.